-Deciding on which are the best roping saddles to purchase comes with far more things to consider than purchasing a trail or pleasure saddle.
-The amount of pressure, jerking, and pulling that a roping saddle goes through on a day to day basis means it needs to be strong, sturdy, and tough if it is going to last.
-Quality saddles will remain intact under all of the ware and tare ropings puts on them, while saddles of lesser quality will not hold up.
-Seems will come apart, leather will split, horns have been known to pop off, and the saddle tree can shatter, crack, and even split.
+Quality saddles will remain intact under all of the ware and tare ropings put on them, while saddles of lesser quality will not hold up.
+Seams will come apart, leather will split, horns have been known to pop off, and the saddle tree can shatter, crack, and even split.
 So take time to find the best quality saddle that fits within your budget.

 Choosing the Best Roping Saddles

 Roping steers and calves on the ranch happens daily for most cowboys.
 Roping puts a lot of stress and wear and tear on equipment.
-The best roping saddles on the market are made of high-quality suede or rough-out leather, have tall thick horns, often covered with rubber, full double riggings, and rope straps.
+The best roping saddles on the market are made of high-quality suede and rough-out leather, have tall thick horns, often covered with rubber, full double riggings, and rope straps.

 Weight

 The best roping saddles will be very strong and will hold up to the strong jerks and pulls of roped livestock.
-Roping saddles are much heavier than other western saddles.
+Roping saddles are often heavier than other western saddles.
 The heavyweight, proper seat shape to keep the rider in the saddle, and oxbow stirrups essential pieces that make the best roping saddles.
 The best roping saddles will last a long time, so pick a quality made saddle that is more expensive over one that is average and priced lower.

 If you don’t struggle a little bit when you’re throwing the saddle on your horse, you can bet it’s far too light to be strong enough for this job.
-A solid saddle is mandatory for roping, and that means the saddle will have weight to it.
-The tree is far more durable than those of other saddles, leather is thicker, and the horn is tall wide, and reinforced with leather and sometimes rubber is even added to it.
-So don’t fall for any roping saddle that is not a bit heavy.
+A solid saddle is mandatory for roping, and that means the saddle will weigh it.

-Other Things to Look Out for
+Other things to look out for

 Take a good look at where the fenders attach to the tree, you want to make sure they are centered straight down from the seat so you have the ideal seat and leg position.
 Fenders that a too far forward or too far back will make it hard for you to balance in the saddle and stay centered in the saddle and over your horses.

-Remember to take a good look at the riggings for the cinch and back cinch.
-Make sure the front rigging is set so the cinch will fall just behind the shoulder.
-When it is placed more forward, closer to the front of the skirt you run the chance of pinching the shoulder and limiting the horses’ movement.
 The rigging for the back cinch should be set in the center of the skirt that is behind the fender and the back corner of the saddle skirt.
 The back cinch should go under the back portion of the horse’s belly, and should not be set too far back that it can come into contact with the flanks.
-For safety don’t forget to attach the front and back cinch together so (back of the front cinch and front of the back cinch) so they stay together.

-Another important thing to remember is that sometimes the best saddles take time to break-in.
-Going for the saddle that is already soft and supple might be more comfortable to start with but it may also be more far more expensive.
-Leather that is thicker and not yet as pliable as you would like, with time will break in and you can get the leather feel we all know and love.
+Leather that is thicker and not yet as pliable as you would like, with time, will break in and you can get the leather feel we all know and love.
 With some saddle soap and leather conditioner, you can get that same supple leather in a few weeks and you will save a few hundred dollars on your purchase.

 Purchasing a roping saddle is different than purchasing other saddles.
 This is an event-specific saddle.
 Although roping saddles can be used for other styles of riding, the primary purpose is to be used for roping.
 The horn, cantle, seat shape, leather type, and other things will be much different than those found on other western saddles.